by Trey Yeatts

 Bubba Smith. –I don’t think he’s made a bad film.
 Dick [Butkus], on the other hand ... –They’ll probably just cancel each other out.
 We could end up in movie limbo for three hours.

-Bubba Smith is an actor and former pro football player.
+Charles Aaron "Bubba" Smith (1945-2011) was an actor and former pro football player.
 He played for the Baltimore Colts, Oakland Raiders, and Houston Oilers in his career, which lasted from 1967 to 1976.
 As an actor, he is best known for playing Officer Moses Hightower in the first six Police Academy films.
-Dick Butkus is also an actor and former pro football player.
+Dick Butkus (1942-2023) was also an actor and former pro football player.
 He played for the Chicago Bears from 1965 to 1973.
-As an actor, he has appeared in The Longest Yard, Necessary Roughness, Any Given Sunday, and Johnny Dangerously, among others.
+As an actor, he appeared in The Longest Yard, Necessary Roughness, Any Given Sunday, and Johnny Dangerously, among others.
 He also played himself in the acclaimed 1971 TV movie Brian’s Song.

 Super Bowl.
 Super Bowl.
 Super Bowl.